3 Tips on Improving your Tennis Agility DrillsApr 18, 2022

-Having a dynamic, confident first step is important if you want to develop fast movement around court.
+Having a dynamic, confident first step is important if you want to develop a fast movement around the court.
 This doesn’t come easy to many players.
-In fact, it is the area that most players struggle with, even if they don’t realise it.
+In fact, it is the area that most players struggle with, even if they don’t realize it.

-The way you start your movement dictates how effective you carry out the rest of the movement and the speed you do it at.
-If I had to choose 3 on court areas to focus on for any player,
+The way you start your movement dictates how effectively you carry out the rest of the movement and the speed you do it at.
+If I had to choose 3 on-court areas to focus on for any player,

 I would choose -

-The simple fact is, if we cannot improve these 3 areas we won’t improve our court movement.
-Due to the short distances travelled before a change of direction, the speed we actually travel at is almost irrelevant compared to how effectively we accelerate, decelerate and react to the stimulus.
+The simple fact is if we cannot improve these 3 areas we won’t improve our court movement.
+Due to the short distances traveled before a change of direction, the speed we actually travel at is almost irrelevant compared to how effectively we accelerate, decelerate, and react to the stimulus.

 These three areas are where we can make up precious seconds.

 We usually start to teach our players to decelerate or brake before we get them doing any other tennis speed or agility drills.
-We have some great fun drills we use with our players, which over time have seen to be very effective.
-Its great if you are able to accelerate and have explosive first steps, but if you can’t brake efficiently, then your explosive first step isn’t as effective.
+We have some effective drills we use with our players to work in this area.
+It's great if you are able to accelerate and have explosive first steps, but if you can’t brake efficiently, then your explosive first step isn’t going to be as effective.

-The best players in the world have a great braking mechanism, which gives them that edge.
-You may hear people say ‘wow he can stop on a dime'.
+The best players in the world have the ability to stop efficiently, which gives them that edge.
+You may hear people say ‘wow they can stop on a dime'.
 Unfortunately, we do tend to train acceleration more than deceleration, which isn’t always the best.
-It’s all good and well if you go down the park and do a few 5 or 10m sprints, however if you are unable to decelerate or brake effectively on court, your court movement will be inhibited.
+It’s all good and well if you go down the park and do a few 5 or 10m sprints, however, if you are unable to decelerate or brake effectively on the court, your court movement will be heavily restricted.

 We believe training deceleration drills are as important, if not more important than acceleration drills.
-Especially for younger developing players and when we get a bit older, you may find it a little harder to stop, when hitting out wide or running to the net for a drop shot.
+Especially for younger developing players and when we get a bit older.
+These players tend to find it a little harder to stop when hitting out wide or running to the net for a drop shot and then stopping.
 It is paramount that players learn how to accelerate, but more importantly decelerate.
 Deceleration loads the body a lot more than acceleration, during deceleration our bodies need to absorb a lot of load as we fight against gravity.

-Learning how to brake effectively and hold good postural alignment is needed if we want to produce movement efficient, injury free players.
-Doing specific tennis agility drills combined with a good tennis strength program is the best plan of action, once technique is established.
+Learning how to brake effectively and hold good postural alignment is needed if we want to produce movement-efficient, injury-free players.
+Doing specific tennis agility drills combined with a good tennis strength program is the best plan of action.

 Following a program that specifically and purposefully targets acceleration and deceleration is the best place to start.
 You see it is not just about doing any exercise, it is about doing specific agility exercises for tennis.
-Our main question we always ask ourselves at Tennis Fitness is ‘WHY’ are you performing this drill.
-Make it specific and focus on what you are trying to achieve.
-75% of court movement is lateral and between 0-7m in distance.
+The main question we always ask ourselves at Tennis Fitness is ‘WHY’ would I get a player performing this drill.
+We need to make it specific and focus on what we are trying to achieve.
+75% of the court movement is lateral and between 0-7m in distance.

-Try this change of direction drill above in the video and time yourself.
+Try the change of direction drill above in the first video and time yourself.
 Go all out and give 100% and try to beat your time each set.
 Aim to have a full recovery between sets (2min) and complete 4-6 sets.
 Drills like these allow players to work specifically on their dynamic movement whilst aiming to increase their intensity levels, it is the ideal combination.
 As soon as we add an element of self-competition, it generally leads to an increase in intensity.
 To be honest, if you’re not performing your agility or change of direction drills at 100%, you are really not getting the benefits from it.

-Rather than just running through the drill, without any goal or purpose.
-We always like to get our players running against each other or timing each drill.
+So, rather than just running through the drill, without any goal or purpose.
+We like to get our players running against each other or timing each drill.
 We find we will get an extra 20% out of the players for that session if they have some incentive or something to chase.
 Which in the long run adds up… Give it a go!

 There are two types of drills you can perform to improve court movement:

-Now we can break it down to reactional and non-reactional drills or we like to use the terms predictable or un predictable drills.
-We obviously train both, however in some cases, predictable may come more natural to some players than others and the same with un predictable.
+Now we can break it down to reactional and non-reactional drills or we like to use the terms predictable or unpredictable drills.
+We obviously train both, however in some cases, predictable may come more naturally to some players than others, and the same with unpredictable.

-There is one player that really stands out to me when I was travelling on tour.
+There is one player that really stands out to me when I was traveling on tour.
 Whenever I had some spare time I would walk the practice courts and this is when I noticed Martina Hingis.
-I would always see Martina on court running through a number of specific agility exercises for tennis.
-I wouldn’t say she was the quickest on tour, but her reaction and response to a stimulus was exceptional.
+I would always see Martina on-court running through a number of specific agility exercises for tennis.
+I wouldn’t say she was the quickest on tour, but her reaction and response to a stimulus were exceptional.

-We always like to incorporate as much predictable drills as unpredictable drills, especially during tournament time.
-It isn’t always easy, especially if your training on your own, as it is common that we see players only ever incorporate drills that don’t require any direct stimulus.
+We always like to incorporate as many predictable drills as unpredictable drills, especially during tournament time.
+It isn’t always easy, especially if you're training on your own.

 However, make the effort to introduce these agility drills that require direct stimulus, as it makes it more transferable in match play, as players are required to execute directional changes in direct response to changes in their environment (e.g. opposition player).

 Grab a partner and perform some agility drills with them.
-Have them in front of you and have them reacting to your movement. (respond to each, others movement)
+Have them in front of you and have them react to your movement. (respond to each other's movement)

-I cannot emphasis enough how important it is for all players, no matter their age, gender or tennis level to work on these 3 areas in all your tennis speed and agility programs.
+I cannot emphasize enough how important it is for all players, no matter their age, gender, or tennis level to work on these 3 areas in all your tennis speed and agility programs.
 This is your blueprint to better court movement!

-If you do want some more ideas or you would like a more specific change of direction, tennis speed and agility programs, that contain the above 3 musts, then see below our new tennis speed, agility and reaction program for doubles and singles.
+If you do want some more ideas or you would like a more specific change of direction, tennis speed, and agility programs, that contain the above 3 musts, then see below our Tennis Speed, Agility, and Power Program

 If you'd like to read another great article like this click the link below: